 There is no download password, Click Next

 If any of these steps are not fulfilled, you will be ineligible to use Examsoft.

 Students may choose not to use Examsoft and to handwrite their examinations.
-Students must unselect all courses on Campus Cruiser Exams Tab>Examsoft Menu>Examsoft Opt Out option for the Fall 2014 term by Wednesday, November 12, 2014.
+Students must unselect all courses on Campus Cruiser Exams Tab>Examsoft Menu>Examsoft Opt Out option for the Spring 2015 term by Wednesday, April 15, 2015.

 Students who do not opt out by April 15, 2015, midnight will be required to handwrite exams in the Examsoft classroom.